 The Tennessee Human Rights Act (THRA) prohibits sex discrimination, but it is unclear if Tennessee courts will apply Bostock’s interpretation of Title VII for similar claims under the THRA.
 Although Title VII and the THRA are generally construed identically, Tennessee courts are not legally bound by federal precedent when applying state law.
 Thus, ensuring you file your legal claims under the appropriate statute is critical to the viability of your case.

-If you are an LGBTQ worker and are considering your legal options, contact Nashville employment attorney Curt Masker for a free online case review.
+If you are an LGBTQ worker and are considering your legal options, contact Nashville employment attorney Curt Masker for an online case review.